 the attack on Rett syndrome

 MECP2 Therapeutic Pipeline

-RSRT’s support, prior, during and after Roadmap to a Cure, has resulted in an extensive pipeline of MECP2 therapeutic programs, now in development in biopharma and academia.
+RSRT’s support, prior, during, and after Roadmap to a Cure, has resulted in an extensive pipeline of MECP2 therapeutic programs now in development at biopharmaceutical companies and in academia.
 Every single company pursuing a cure for Rett is able to do so because they leveraged discoveries and resources that were incubated with RSRT funding.